 As with all endeavors, tools, structure and customization increase your chance of success.
 The journey to wellness is no exception.
 Blindly throwing yourself into the mix can become overwhelming thus leading to surrender.
 Surrender to the donut, surrender to the stress, surrender to the sedentary day.
 Throwing in the towel early on in the wellness journey happens.
 It happens because of lack of support, a lack of truly understanding your why, or simply because the old way of life was just way easier to go back to.
 I would like to present to you a strategy that has greatly contributed to my overall health.
 And the best part?it is easy.
 The only tool you need is commitment.

 Bookend your day.

 Sandwich your why with rituals that become the bedrock of support you need to go about your day.
 Create and cultivate rituals that stimulate and encourage your expression of health – mind, body and soul.
 Create morning and evening routines that give you the support and motivation you need to manage the goals you are working toward.
 Give your mornings and evenings special treatment, beginning and ending your day with the intention of self-care.
+This includes making sure you create the perfect environment in which to get a great night’s sleep.
+Take a look at the best mattress of 2020 as a starting point, as comfort is key, and think about the kind of lighting and temperature that makes you feel relaxed.
 Will power is not endless and decision fatigue happens.

 Commit to your bookends.
 Make time.

 Take a peek at the bookends I have created for myself.
 This is what works for me.
-Perhaps you’ll find a practice or two that resonates with you.
+Perhaps you will find a practice or two that resonates with you.

 – Wake up an hour earlier than the rest of the household.
 One hour earlier than I normally would to be at work on time.
 I suggest easing into this.
 Start waking up just 15 minutes earlier, then 30, then the full hour.